Amortized Bethe Free Energy Minimization for Learning MRFs

-Table~\ref{tab:rbms} reports the held out average NLL as estimated with annealed importance sampling (AIS)~\citep{neal2001annealed,salakhutdinov2008quantitative}, using 10 chains and $10^3$ intermediate distributions.
-We see that while amortized BFE minimization is able to outperform all results except PCD, it does lag behind PCD.
+Table~\ref{tab:rbms} reports the held out average NLL as estimated with annealed importance sampling (AIS)~\citep{neal2001annealed,salakhutdinov2008quantitative}, using 10 chains and $10^3$ intermediate distributions; it also reports average seconds per epoch, rounded to the nearest second.\footnote{While it is difficult to exactly compare the speed of different learning algorithms, speed results were measured on the same 1080 Ti GPU, averaged over 10 epochs, and used our fastest implementations.} We see that while amortized BFE minimization is able to outperform all results except PCD, it does lag behind PCD.
 These results are consistent with previous claims in the literature~\citep{salakhutdinov2008quantitative} that LBP and its variants do not work well on RBMs.
-Amortizing BFE minimization does, however, appear to again outperform LBP.
+Amortizing BFE minimization does, however, again outperform LBP.
 We also emphasize that PCD relies on being able to do fast block Gibbs updates during learning, which will not be available in general, whereas amortized BFE minimization has no such requirement.